The Cost of SSL Certificates: What to Expect

 3. Organization Validation (OV) SSL Certificates

-- Cost: $50–$200 per year.
+- Cost: $50–$200 per year

-- Best For: Medium-sized businesses and organizations.
+- Best For: Medium-sized businesses or e-commerce websites.

 4. Extended Validation (EV) SSL Certificates

-- Cost: $200–$1,000+ per year.
+- Cost: $200–$1,000+ per year

 5. Wildcard SSL Certificates

-- Cost: $50–$500 per year.
+- Cost: $50–$500 per year

 - Best For: Websites with multiple subdomains.